memser-spaceport/pln-directory-portal/docs/GUIDELINES_PULL_REQUEST.md

 1. Pull requests should be assigned to the author of the code changes;
 2. When opening a pull request, label it with the appropriate status and type labels;
-3. Within the description section, identify the changes, the corresponding JIRA tickets and check every item in the available checklist;
+3. Within the description section, identify the changes and check every item in the available checklist;
 4. To be merged, the changes in the pull request must pass the following validation criteria:
    - Successfully lints the NX-specific workspace files;
    - Successfully checks the code format using Prettier;